Anti-fentanyl legislation in the United States: Legislative history

 Introduced as S.380 on February 9, 2023, the legislation highly resembles the Justice Against Sponsors of Terrorism Act, and to enable such suits, the bill would rollback judicial immunities in the American legal system against nations who engage in or enable the illegal smuggling of fentanyl into US territory.

 HALT Fentanyl Act

 The HALT Fentanyl Act (Halt All Lethal Trafficking) is legislation introduced in the House during the 118th congress by Republican Morgan Griffith from Virginia and originally cosponsored by Ohio Republican Bob Latta.

 Initially introduced as H.R.
 171, a second version of the bill, H.R.
 467 received over 40 cosponsors.
-The bill, referred to the House committees on the Judiciary as well as on Energy and Commerce, would permanently designate fentanyl as a Schedule 1 narcotic under the Controlled Substances Act.
+The bill, referred to the House committees on the Judiciary as well as on Energy and Commerce, would permanently designate fentanyl-related substances as a Schedule 1 narcotic under the Controlled Substances Act.

 The bill is entirely cosponsored and generally supported by Republicans.
 It has passed both houses of the congress and got signed into law by President Trump on the 16th of July 2025.